- If you are aged 25 and over should get no less than £8.21 an hour (called the National Living Wage).

 No deductions can be made for any meals or other refreshments that are provided.
 If transport is provided to get you to and from work, a deduction can be made.
 There is no limit on this and it is a common source of abuse.

-Any amount taken from wages to fund uniforms, items of clothing, shoes and so on that the employer requires staff to wear will be an unlawful breach of National Minimum Wage law if it means that the average basic hourly rate during the relevant pay reference period (a week or a month, depending on whether wages are paid weekly or monthly) is less than the National Minimum Wage.
+Any amount taken from wages to fund uniforms, items of clothing, shoes and so on that the employer requires staff to wear will be an unlawful breach of National Minimum Wage law if it means that your average basic pay is less than the National Minimum Wage.
 This includes any branded fashion clothing staff are required to purchase at a discount and wear while working.

 Some workers have no fixed hours and are paid by what they produce (their output) or paid on completion of a specific job.
 For these workers, the situation is more complicated.
 Employers either have to pay the worker the minimum wage per hour for all hours worked, or have to pay 120% of the minimum wage for the number of hours it takes an average worker to complete an agreed block of work.